WhYouSoKiasu/CTF-Writeups/NYP-Infosec-CTF-2025/crypto/Save_the_Drone_Show/README.md

 ![decoded](screenshots/screenshot1.png)

-The same text of "ALC{Y4HaPu_qeba3._5u0j}" was repeated, which looks like a flag
+The same text of "ALC{Y4HaPu_qeba3._5u0j}" was repeated, which looks like the flag

 Afterwards I went to a shift cipher decoder and bruteforce possible shifts.
 Shift 13 decrypts the cipher: